Garlic Butter Steak and Potato Foil Packets Recipe

 Instructions

-Seal the packets: Fold the foil over the steak and potato mixture, making sure to seal all sides tightly so that no steam escapes.
+Fold the foil over the steak and potato mixture, sealing all sides tightly so that no steam escapes.

-Open and serve: Carefully remove the packets from the heat and allow them to cool for a minute before opening (watch out for hot steam!).
+Carefully remove the packets from the heat and allow them to cool for a minute before opening.
 Sprinkle with fresh parsley to garnish.